Document Type : Review Article

 Authors

-1 B.Sc.
-Student of Nutrition Sciences, Student Research Committee, Faculty of Nutrition and Food Technology, Shahid Beheshti University of Medical Sciences, Tehran, Iran
+B.Sc.
+Student of Nutrition Sciences, Student Research Committee, School of Nutrition and Food Technology, Shahid Beheshti University of Medical Sciences, Tehran, Iran.

-2 M.Sc.
-Student of Clinical Nutrition, Student Research Committee, Faculty of Nutrition and Food Technology, Shahid Beheshti University of Medical Sciences, Tehran, Iran
+M.Sc.
+Student of Clinical Nutrition, Student Research Committee, School of Nutrition and Food Technology, Shahid Beheshti University of Medical Sciences, Tehran, Iran.

-3 Assistant Professor of Department of Cellular and Molecular Nutrition, Faculty of Nutrition and Food Technology, National Nutrition and Food Technology Research Institute, Shahid Beheshti University of Medical Sciences, Tehran, Iran
+Assistant Professor, Department of Cellular and Molecular Nutrition, School of Nutrition and Food Technology, National Nutrition and Food Technology Research Institute, Shahid Beheshti University of Medical Sciences, Tehran, Iran.

 Abstract

-Introduction: Polycystic ovary syndrome (PCOS) is a common endocrine disorder that affects many women of reproductive age.
-This systematic review aimed to determine the effects of the Dietary Approaches to Stop Hypertension (DASH) diet on metabolic outcomes, oxidative stress, inflammatory factors and sex hormones in patients with PCOS.
+Introduction: Polycystic ovary syndrome (PCOS) is a common endocrine disorder affecting many women of reproductive age.
+This systematic review was performed with aim to determine the effects of the Dietary Approaches to Stop Hypertension (DASH) on metabolic outcomes, oxidative stress, inflammatory factors and sex hormones in patients with PCOS.

-Methods: In this systematic review, keywords related to PCOS, lipid profile, glycemic status, anthropometric factors, oxidative stress, inflammatory factors, sex hormones, and DASH were searched in various databases including Medline, Scopus, Embase, Science Direct, Magiran, ISD, ISC, and Cochrane in both Farsi and English languages up until January 2024.
+Methods: In this systematic review, the keywords related to PCOS, lipid profile, glycemic status, anthropometric factors, oxidative stress, inflammatory factors, sex hormones, and DASH were searched in databases including Medline, Scopus, Embase, Science Direct, Magiran, ISD, ISC, and Cochrane in both Persian and English languages until January 2024.

-Conclusion: Following the DASH diet has shown to have positive effects on various health outcomes in individuals with PCOS, including weight loss, improved lipid profile, antioxidant status, sex hormones, insulin sensitivity, and markers of oxidative stress and inflammation.
+Conclusion: Following the DASH is associated with various health benefits, including weight loss, improved lipid profile, antioxidant status, sex hormones, insulin sensitivity, and markers of oxidative stress and inflammation in PCOS patients.

 Keywords